Garrison Historic Area: History

 During both the eighteenth and nineteenth centuries, the Garrison was the base and headquarters for members of the British West India Regiment in Barbados.
 In 1751, the future leader of the American Revolution and first president of the United States, George Washington, stayed with his sick brother at the district's Bush Hill section for six weeks.
 This restored property remains as a fixture at the Garrison, where it is simply called the 'George Washington House'.
 By the middle of the eighteenth century, wealthy prominent Barbadians and regiment troops started the sporting tradition of horse racing at the Garrison racetrack.

+Major-General Richard Clement Moody (1813 – 1887), who was the founder and the first Lieutenant-Governor of British Columbia, and his brother James Leith Moody and several of their siblings, were born in St. Ann's Garrison, whilst their father Thomas Moody was serving with the Royal Engineers in the West Indies.

 On 30 November 1966 the Garrison Historic Area was the location where the ceremony was held for the lowering of the Union Flag (the flag of the United Kingdom), and the raising of the Barbados flag, thus ushering in full independence for the country of Barbados from the United Kingdom.

 There are a number of historically significant buildings at the location, other than George Washington House.
 Many of these housed the Regiment units of the British Garrison, including the building that houses the Barbados Museum and surrounding buildings.
 Evidence of this includes prison cells of the former Garrison.